sourcehut-mirrors/chawan/doc/config.md

 ask-download-dir = external.ask-download-dir
 : **string**

-: Specify whether the user should be prompted for downloads from this URL.
+: Specify whether the user should be prompted for a path when saving resources from this URL.

 ## Keybindings